-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2017-18, Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2019-20, Graduation Rates component.

-Figure 13.
-Graduation rates of full-time, first-time degree/certificateseeking undergraduates within 150% of normal time to program completion, by financial aid type: 2014 cohort
+Figure 12.
+Graduation rates of full-time, first-time degree/certificateseeking undergraduates within 150% of normal time to program completion, by type of aid: 2016 cohort undergraduate students.

-NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
 Data were collected on those students, who at entry of the cohort, were awarded a Pell Grant and students who were awarded a Subsidized Stafford loan, but did not receive a Pell Grant.
 Graduation rates are the Student Right-to-Know rates.
-Only institutions with mission to prepare students to transfer are required to report transfer out.
 For more details, see the Methodological Notes.
-N is the number of institutions in the comparison group.
+N is the number of institutions in

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2017-18, Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2019-20, Graduation Rates component.